Earn a College Degree — for Free

 Seniors at Dallas County Promise high schools may be eligible to earn a certificate, associate degree or bachelor’s degree at no cost!

-Class of 2025 seniors must attend a Promise high school to be eligible for the program.
+Class of 2026 seniors must attend a Promise high school to be eligible for the program.
+Beginning Fall 2026, students must also demonstrate financial need as determined by the FAFSA or TASFA.

 -